laravel/nova-docs/4.0/actions/registering-actions.md

 ## Action Visibility

-By default, actions are visible on both the resource index and detail screens.
+By default, actions are visible on both the resource index and detail pages.
 In addition, inline actions are hidden from the table row's actions dropdown by default.
 You may designate an action's visibility by setting one of the following methods on the action when registering it:

 - `onlyOnIndex`
 - `exceptOnIndex`